EthanMorphew/Network-Config-Templates/README.md

 Most of these are based on labs completed, the snippets are **NOT** complete (some might be) but provide a good basis to complete a task

+So far i've added various snippets from Nokia routers (SR7750 and SR7250) and various cisco switches and routers

+The Nokia configs are performed in the Classic CLI mode rather than MD-CLI

 # Todo:
 - Add GLBP
 - Add VRRP